 This bucket (or cup) of warm, fresh-out-of-oven mini chocolate chip cookie is so popular that the fair often sells them at different weekends throughout the year to sellout crowds.
 This crowd-pleaser is the cookie equivalent of a Marvel movie; everybody loves them and keeps coming back for more.
 Instead of staying for the end credits, you’re staying for the glass of cold milk.

 Pickle wraps – or Iowa sushi as we like to call them – are a staple of every Iowa potluck ever.
 Here, they get the State Fair treatment; a whole dill pickle is wrapped in regular or spicy cream cheese, wrapped in ham or pastrami, and deep fried.
-This year, they introduce the new Dawghouse Reuben Sandwich, which we’ve sampled and can recommend with a full heart and full stomach.
+Plus, Dawghouse Concessions will be adding a second location this year on the southeast side of the Varied Industries Building.
+More room for Pickle Dawgs!

 State Fair Lemonade